smeredith/smeredith.github.io/_drafts/interface.md

 title: Radio Interface
 ---

-I have designed and built a radio interface based on the [Masters Communications DRA-30](https://www.masterscommunications.com/products/radio-adapter/dra/dra30.html).
+I have designed and built a radio interface add-on board for use with the [Masters Communications DRA-30](https://www.masterscommunications.com/products/radio-adapter/dra/dra30.html).
 My add-on board adds:
 - a serial port for PTT control via RTS and/or CAT/CI-V control of the radio with TX and RX on the DB-9,
 - a VOX circuit with adjustable sensitivity and tail hang time,
 - a GPS,
 - an integrated USB hub so only one cable is required between the computer and the interface,
 - an unused USB port on the integrated hub,
-- a USB-C connector in place of the USB type B connector on the DRA-30,
-- access to the DRA-30 trimpots and LEDs via holes in the add-on board PCB..
+- 5V on one pin of the DB-9.

-The interface uses the original DB-9 connector on the DRA-30 and adds the serial port TX and RX as TTL-level signals.
+The add-on board adds serial port TX and RX as TTL-level signals to the original DB-9 connector on the DRA-30.
 It also adds 5V to one of the lines to support converting the TTL signals to real RS232 level signals downstream of the interface.
+This configuration is in no way standard and custom cables are required for every radio.

 ![interface in case](interface-in-case.jpg)
 ![connected boards](connected-boards.jpg)